rohitdecodes/logtriage-env/README.md

 ## License

-MIT License — anyone can use LogTriageEnv to train LLM agents for incident triage.
+GNU General Public License v3.0 License — anyone can use LogTriageEnv to train LLM agents for incident triage.

 ---